 The same goes for B2B businesses.
 In addition, those businesses need to understand the billing processes of their clients.
 Big clients can have very specific requirements, such as the inclusion of purchase order numbers.
 Those clients may require resubmission of invoices that don’t meet their needs, resulting in later payment and more work for you.

-Discounts and penalties
+Discounts and Penalties

-Depending on your business and your customers, it’s worth considering a discount for prompt payment, or charging interest or a penalty for late payment, or both.
+Depending on your business and your customers, it’s worth considering a discount for prompt payment, charging interest or a penalty for late payment, or both.
 Incentives can push your invoice to the top of the pile.

-You might think that reminders to avoid late payment are intrusive.
+You might think that reminders to avoid late payments are intrusive.
 But reminders are appreciated by customers if they’re seen to offer value.
 Helping your customers avoid penalties, fees, or service interruptions, for example, offers value.

 A report by Fiserv found that 77% of customers were more satisfied with a biller that sent reminders to help customers avoid fees or penalties.